 Carniolan (Apis mellifera canica)

-This would be the runner-up in popularity.
-They are gentler than the Italians, not known to rob other colonies as much as the Italians, and really build up numbers quickly.
+The Carniolan Bees would be the runner-up in popularity.
+They are gentler than the Italians, not known to rob other hives as much as the Italians, and really build up numbers quickly.

 They are also better at foraging in cooler weather and generally better at surviving winters.

-The downside is that they tend to swarm very easily.
+The downside is that these bees swarm very easily.
 Swarming is where the old queen is relieved of her duties and takes a few thousand bees with her to create a new colony.

 That brings down honey production and can be a nuisance to your neighbors because you have little control over where they end up.